-ESR is involved with a range of initiatives to better understand climate change impacts, where they may be most felt, who will be most vulnerable, and what mitigations we may need.
+ESR is involved with a range of initiatives to better understand climate change impacts, where they may be most felt, who will be most vulnerable, and what adaptation we may need.

-Our expertise in drinking water safety, water security, infectious disease, vector-borne disease and radiation, allows ESR to provide expert scientific advice to inform climate change planning.
-Below is a summary of some of the climate change initiatives that ESR is involved with.
+We have expertise in drinking water safety, water security, infectious disease, vector-borne disease, radiation and social systems.
+This allows ESR to provide expert scientific advice to inform climate change planning, adaptation and mitigation initiatives.

 The effects of climate change will be wide ranging and are expected to have impacts directly and indirectly on human health and the health system.
 To help anticipate future health risks in New Zealand, adaptation plans can be put in place for mitigating or adapting to climate related effects.